pagkly/Zed/Investopedia3/Regulation U.md

 ## Regulation U Exemptions

 Some exceptions to Regulation U may apply.
 Nonbank lenders are subject to slightly different oversight when lending with securities as collateral.
-Additionally, loans offered against employee stock option plans may be exempt from Regulation U requirements.
+Additionally, loans offered against [[Define Employee Stock Option (ESO)|employee stock option]] plans may be exempt from Regulation U requirements.